Cars > 29_Cove_Road’s Garage

 Fast forward to the early 90's, and I became a huge NASCAR fan.
 Early on it was Rusty Wallace, then Ernie Irvan.
 Then Terry Labonte took over.
 One day in '97, I was a guest of security at the newly built LVMS here in town.
 There were no fences around the garage area yet, that's how new it was.
 I happened upon a young looker named Bobby Labonte, who drove the Busch Series #44 Shell car.
 What a cutie!
 I talked to him for what seemed like forever and got a great photo of us together.
 I was hooked and became a forever fan.
 That would be the most time I'd get to spend with Bobby, as his career skyrocketed right after that.
 I've talked with him on many more occasions since then across the nation.
 In 1998, I subscribed to the old adage "what wins on Sunday sells on Monday" and bought a new white Pontiac Grand Prix GT.
 If I could have only had it painted in trim like the #18 Interstate Batteries Pontiac, my life would have been perfect.
 Everything in my house was all things lean, mean, green Interstate Batteries #18 and Bobby Labonte.
 In 1999, Bobby took a photo with me and he was holding my badge from work.
 In 2001, after the Vegas race, I waited very patiently in the garage area outside Bobby's hauler to congratulate him on his 2000 Winston Cup Championship, and took some swag for him to sign.
 Bobby finally came out to talk to me, even though it was really late.
 One of my favorite pieces of memorabilia I have is a leather jacket from the 2000 championship season that Bobby signed that night (along with then crew chief Jimmy Makar) and a die cast from 2000 season.
 In 2012, I went and saw Bobby at the Phoenix race, and had the photo from 1999 with me to have him sign.
 I asked him if he remembered taking the photo with me, and he said he did.
 Thousands of folks he meets every year, and he still remembered me and taking that photo.
 Now THAT's class.
 I'm still a die hard fan to this day, with Tony Stewart being a very close second.

-Fast forward to 2003, I start dating a guy from Michigan Met him in '99 at the local Harley-Davidson shop.
+Fast forward to 2003, I start dating a guy from Michigan.
+Met him in '99 at the local Harley-Davidson shop.
 He was the service manager where I used to take my Sporty (then Hertiage, then Bagger) to get serviced.
 Then I didn't need to, I had a wrench of my own at home!
 Total car guy, and he drag raced motorcycles when we started dating.
-He blew the head on his '89 GSXR 1000 during a test pass.
-Got him an '05 Suzuki GSX1300R Hayabusa he built into an 8 second, stock wheelbase/no wheelie bar 360hp turbo bike.
+He blew the head on his '89 GSXR 1100 during a test pass.
+Got him a new '05 Suzuki GSX1300R Hayabusa LE in Gunmetal Gray.
+He built into an 8 second, stock wheelbase/no wheelie bar 360hp turbo bike.
 I say, "I ride.
 I wanna do that.
 Will you find me a bike to race?"
-Two weeks later we're in San Diego buying a 2004 Busa.
+Two weeks later we're in San Diego buying a 2004 Busa LE.
 Fastest production sportbike on the planet.
 I've never had a sportbike, so I figure if I get something I'm not likely to outgrow, I'll be satisfied.
 Yep, with a lot of know how and good teaching from my boyfriend, a good friend of ours who raced NHRA Pro Stock Motorcycle at the time, and another good friend who raced MIROCK back east, I raced it in a local series at The Strip @ LVMS.
 I lost.
 A LOT.
 But -- I WON my first NHRA Divisional Open event, on Father's Day 2006.
 That Wally looks mighty fine on the mantle, yes sir!